 I then had a brief stint with a Boots-brand hair dryer that cost me £20 and blew up within a few months.
-Then I splashed out at 22 on a £40 hair dryer from Babyliss that has been with me ever since.
+Then I splashed out at age 22 on a £40 hair dryer from Babyliss that has been with me ever since.
 Eight years later, bae and I are still going strong.
-Suffice to say that I've just never been that fussed about hair dryers in general.
-I'm pretty happy as long as it comes with a diffuser attachment, blasts hot air and didn't cost me more than a nifty.
+Suffice to say that I've just never been that fussed about hair dryers, in general.
+I'm pretty happy as long as it comes with a diffuser attachment, blasts hot air and doesn't cost me more than a nifty.

 However, it was pretty hard to ignore the hype when Dyson entered the beauty realm back in 2016 with the launch of its very first hair dryer—and a damn expensive one at that.

 Yes, despite pretty much exclusively selling vacuum cleaners to the middle classes before this, Dyson caused some serious waves in the beauty industry with its innovative hair tool—and pretty soon it was a staple backstage at fashion week, and in the homes of celebrities and beauty editors.
 The New York Times even reported on how Jen Atkin (pictured above), celebrity hairstylist to clients like Chrissy Teigen, Jessica Alba and the Kardashians consulted with Dyson on the hair dryer during production: "That back-heavy feeling that usually makes your arms ache completely disappears with this, whether working on your own hair or blow drying someone else," Atkin said.
-"For me, or any woman, that is a game changer.
+"For me, or any woman, that is a game-changer.
 This is the ‘break the Internet’ dryer."

 I'm going to be totally honest, though: There's absolutely no way I'd part with £300 of my hard-earned cash for a hair dryer without taking it for a spin first.
-Luckily, one of the major perks of my job as beauty editor is that I get to test products and services I wouldn't otherwise have access to, and Dyson was kind enough to loan me a Supersonic to test out.
+Luckily, one of the major perks of my job as a beauty editor is that I get to test products and services I wouldn't otherwise have access to, and Dyson was kind enough to loan me a Supersonic to test out.
 Here's what I genuinely thought of it.

 I went into more depth about my hair type and favourite hair products earlier this week, but the lowdown is that I have dry, fairly unruly hair that falls halfway between waves and curls when left to its own devices, takes ages to dry and is prone to flyaways.
 I often let my hair dry naturally at night and find that it's still slightly wet by the morning.
 Sometimes I give up and use a hair dryer when the underside and ends of my hair are still a bit damp.